MarioVT13/get-movies/README.md

 # Get Movies Info

-A simple app for viewing movie info
+A simple demo app for viewing movie info.
+It was developed for about 3 and a half days, using React Native Expo.

 ## Install notes